 Bodybuilding.com also has a great section on stretching, which shows you how to do a huge range of stretches using videos.
 You can filter by body part, equipment required and difficulty level, so it’s great for finding movements to target your weak points.

-Yoga has been helping people improve their flexibility and coordination for a long, long time, and there’s so many different kinds of yoga that there’s really something to suit everyone.
-To begin with you probably won’t be able to do some of the movements, but consistent practice and dedication will see your flexibility improve considerably.
+Yoga has been helping people improve their flexibility and coordination for a long, long time, and there are so many different kinds of yoga that there’s really something to suit everyone.
+To begin with, you probably won’t be able to do some of the movements, but consistent practice and dedication will see your flexibility improve considerably.

 http://www.doyogawithme.com/ has an incredible amount of high quality (free!) yoga videos aimed at all levels of experience, and is one of the best resources we’ve found.
-There’s routines targeting different areas of the body, and there’s enough quality content to keep you busy for a while!
+There are routines targeting different areas of the body, and there’s enough quality content to keep you busy for a while!